 If you have children, you may want to visit the Marionettes du Jardin du Luxembourg.
 The theatre puts on entertaining puppet shows every Wednesday and on weekends and public holidays.
-There’s a wide selection of shows performed, so make sure to check the programme before visiting.
+There’s a wide selection of shows performed, so make sure to check the program before visiting.

 Best places to stay in Paris Saint Germain for first-time tourists:

-6. Champs-Elysées – 8th Arrondissement
+6. Champs-Elysées / 8th arrondissement

 The Jardin des Tuileries touches the border of the 8th Arrondissement, so the Louvre Museum is just a short walk away to the east.
 Meanwhile, the Eiffel Tower is just across the river.
 Some riverside hotels may even be able to offer Eiffel Tower views to those who can afford them.

 Within the 8th Arrondissement itself, the most notable attraction is the Arc de Triomph.
 The majestic stone arch has been a Parisian icon since it was opened to the public in 1836.
-It was installed to commemorate Napoleons victories and now serves as a premier tourist attraction.
+It was installed to commemorate Napoleon’s victories and now serves as a premier tourist attraction.

-If you wish to do more than simply gaze at the Arc de Triomph after travelling all the way to it, you are in luck.
+If you wish to do more than simply gaze at the Arc de Triomph after traveling all the way to it, you are in luck.
 Visitors are able to climb the arch to a viewing platform at the top.
 From here you can enjoy views of the various avenues branching away from the roundabout that hosts the monument.

-Known by some as ‘the most beautiful avenue in the world’, the Champs-Élysées is a dream shopping destination for millions of travellers.
+Known by some as ‘the most beautiful avenue in the world’, the Champs-Élysées is a dream shopping destination for millions of travelers.

 If the cafes along the Avenue are not enough to sate you, the 8th Arrondissement also has a range of Michelin starred restaurants to try.
 In a country where the food culture has been granted UNESCO Intangible Cultural Heritage status, you know their high-end restaurants will be superb.

-At the end of the Avenue de Champs-Élysées are the Champs-Élysées Gardens, leading to the Place de la Concorde public square.
+At the end of the Avenue de Champs-Élysées is the Champs-Élysées Gardens, leading to the Place de la Concorde public square.
 The gardens are home to several fountains and theatres worth visiting if you are in the area.

-The most prominent feature of the Place de la Concorde is the Egyptian obelisk at its centre.
+The most prominent feature of the Place de la Concorde is the Egyptian obelisk at its center.
 Originating in Luxor 3000 years ago to mark the entrance to Luxor Temple, it was relocated to Paris in 1833.

-Hotels in this area mostly cater for visitors with generous budgets.
+Hotels in this area mostly cater to visitors with generous budgets.
 If you are planning a luxury vacation and are not concerned by cost, then you will have plenty of accommodation options to choose from here.

 This is especially true if you hope to stay somewhere close to the Arc de Triomph.
 Hotels offering views of the arc are able to charge a premium, so make sure to take that into account when planning.

 Best places to stay in Paris Champs-Elysées for the first time:

-Even if you don’t intent to take in a performance at the Palais Garnier, it’s still well worth visiting just to appreciate the opulent façade.
+Even if you don’t intend to take in a performance at the Palais Garnier, it’s still well worth visiting just to appreciate the opulent façade.
 The area is otherwise known for its popular shopping streets and department stores, so you can always swing by for a look to take a break from your shopping spree.

-South Pigalle is actually in the north of the 9th Arrondissement district.
+South Pigalle (SoPi) is actually in the north of the 9th Arrondissement district.
 This is one of the trendiest areas to eat out in Paris.
 The streets here are lined with chic bistros and gourmet restaurants.

 During the day you can spend your time hopping between the numerous art galleries and museums in the area.
 Whether you prefer classic works or modern pieces, there is sure to be a gallery that suits your preferences.

 The Boulevard de Clichy running along the northern edge of the 9th Arrondissement is home to Paris’ red-light district.
-As you might expect of the red light district, this is a hugely popular area for exciting nightlife and the area comes to life after dark with the colourful glow of neon lights.
+As you might expect of the red light district, this is a hugely popular area for exciting nightlife and the area comes to life after dark with the colorful glow of neon lights.

 If you have the opportunity, you should definitely try to take in dinner and a show at the iconic Moulin Rouge.
 It will be a night you’ll never forget, and sure to make your friends and family jealous.

 The 10th Arrondissement is an up-and-coming district, increasingly popular with the younger residents of the city.
-The trendy bars, hip cafes, and open air markets full of food trucks lend to the edgy, urban vibe of this area.
+The trendy bars, hip cafes, and open-air markets full of food trucks lend to the edgy, urban vibe of this area.